grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 The Datadog data source supports blocking API requests based on upstream rate limits (for metric queries).
 With this update, you can set a rate limit percentage at which the plugin stops sending queries.

-To learn more, refer to [Datadog datasource settings](https://grafana.com/docs/plugins/grafana-datadog-datasource/latest/#configure-the-data-source), as well as the following video demo.
+To learn more, refer to [Datadog data source settings](/docs/plugins/grafana-datadog-datasource/latest#configure-the-data-source), as well as the following video demo.

 {{< video-embed src="/media/docs/datadog/datadog-rate-limit.mp4" >}}